richardmundyiii/videoPoker/readme.md

    - Winning Hands and Payouts will be visible at top of page
    - Players available credit will be shown.

-2. Play will need to choose either 'Bet One' (up to 5 times) or 'Max Bet' before the game starts.
+2. Player will need to choose either 'Bet One' (up to 5 times) or 'Max Bet' before the game starts.
 3. Once a credit has been chosen the 'DEAL' button will be avaiable to press.
    - If 'Max Bet' (once) or 'Bet One' (5 times) has been pressed, both bet buttons will be disbaled.